astrorigin/pyswisseph/README.txt

 Pyswisseph Readme
 -----------------

-This directory contains the source of Python extension to the Swiss Ephemeris, along with the swisseph source itself, created by AstroDienst.
+This directory contains the source of the Python extension to the Swiss Ephemeris (pyswisseph), along with the swisseph source itself, created by AstroDienst.

   - Homepage: http://pyswisseph.chaosorigin.com/
   - Python Package Index: http://pypi.python.org/pypi/pyswisseph/